 Depreciation, depletion and amortization.
-When compared with 2008, higher depreciation and amortization costs in 2009 resulted from the acquisition of the Jacobs Ranch mining complex on October 1, 2009 and the amortization of development costs related to the seam at the West Elk mine where we commenced longwall production in the fourth quarter of 2008, partially offset
+When compared with 2008, higher depreciation and amortization costs in 2009 resulted from the acquisition of the Jacobs Ranch mining complex on October 1, 2009 and the amortization of development costs related to the seam at the West Elk mine where we commenced longwall production in the fourth quarter of 2008, partially offset by the impact of lower volume levels on depletion and amortization costs calculated on a units-of-production method.
+We have provided more information about our operating segments under the heading "Operating segment results" and our capital spending in the section entitled "Liquidity and Capital Resources."

 Amortization of acquired sales contracts, net.
-The increase in the amortization of acquired sales contracts, net relates to the Jacobs Ranch mining operation.
+The increase in the amortization of acquired sales contracts, net relates to the acquisition of the Jacobs Ranch mining operation.
+The sales contracts acquired by Arch Coal were not contributed to us, however, the amortization of these acquired sales contracts is reflected in our results.
+The fair values of acquired sales contracts are amortized over the tons of coal shipped during the term of the contracts.

 Selling, general and administrative expenses.
 Selling, general and administrative expenses represent expenses allocated to us from Arch Coal.
 Expenses are allocated based on Arch Coal's best estimates of proportional or incremental costs, whichever is more representative of costs incurred by Arch Coal on our behalf.
-Costs allocated during 2009 include \$13.7 of costs related to Arch Coal's purchase of the Jacobs Ranch mining complex.
+Costs allocated during 2009 include acquisition costs related to Arch Coal's purchase of the Jacobs Ranch mining complex.